-As part of our Reimagining 2025: Living with Fire program, Wonder Labs is delighted to announce three winning teams for our 2021 Living with Fire Design Challenge!
-These incredible student-led teams are pursuing bold ideas to reimagine how their communities can live with fire in just, inclusive, and sustainable ways.
-For details on what the teams are working on, see here.
-Each team is comprised of at least three students, one faculty advisor, and one community partner.
-Teams receive an award of USD 10,000 each, access to a highly experienced mentor network, and pathways to future funding opportunities.
-The awards will enable teams to co-develop ‘reimagining living with fire’ projects with communities at high risk of wildfire impacts.
-Teams will have six months, from 1 June until 30 November 2021, to complete their projects.
-Learn more about the objectives of the Living with Fire Design Challenge here.
+Each team must be comprised of at least three students, one faculty advisor, and one community partner.
+Teams will receive an award of up to USD 20,000, access to a highly experienced mentor network, and pathways to future funding opportunities.
+The awards will enable teams to co-develop ‘living with fire’ projects with communities at high risk of wildfire impacts.

-Reimagining community resilience in Gold Hill, Boulder County, Colorado A team from the University of Colorado Boulder in partnership with the CU Center for Sustainable Landscapes and Communities and the Boulder Watershed Collective aims to develop creative programming for wildfire adapted forest ecosystems and communities using a 100-acre forest thinning/meadow restoration project in Gold Hill, CO.
+Reimagining community resilience in Gold Hill, Boulder County, Colorado A team from the University of Colorado Boulder in partnership with the CU Center for Sustainable Landscapes and Communities and the Boulder Watershed Collective is engaged in creative programming for wildfire adapted forest ecosystems and communities using a 100-acre forest thinning/meadow restoration project in Gold Hill, CO.
+The team's Story Map presents "projected" and "reimagined" pathways for how the Gold Hill community can live with fire.
 For details on their project see here.

-Inclusive evacuation planning for Marin County, California In June 2021, Wonder Labs also awarded USD 5,000 for a Design Challenge submission received from UC Berkeley.
-As part of this award, the UC Berkeley team completed an 8-week summer project with Zonehaven AWARE to augment inclusive evacuation planning efforts in Marin County, California.
+Inclusive evacuation planning for Marin County, California In June 2021, Wonder Labs also awarded USD 5,000 for a Design Challenge submission received from a team at UC Berkeley.
+As part of this award, the UC Berkeley team completed a 6-week summer project with Zonehaven AWARE to augment inclusive evacuation planning efforts in Marin County, California.
 This summer project contributes to community-centered research and visual design for more inclusive evacuation planning.
+The team was mentored by advisors from UC Berkeley, Wonder Labs, Zonehaven, and Marin County partners.
 For details on their project, see here.